nagasudhirpulla/taming_python/blog/skills/docxtpl.md

 While running this scripts, create two folders named ```images```, ```invites```.
 Download the images and move them into the images folder placed in the same folder as the script file.

 ### Basic Example
+This is a simple example using docxtpl for populating words and images into a
 ```python
 from docxtpl import DocxTemplate, InlineImage
 import datetime as dt